 Each partition must have access to a system console.
-Tasks such as operating system installation, network setup, and various problem analysis activities require a dedicated system console.
+Tasks such as OS installation, network setup, and various problem analysis activities require a dedicated system console.
 The POWER Hypervisor provides the virtual console by using a virtual TTY or serial adapter and a set of Hypervisor calls to operate on them.
 Virtual TTY does not require the purchase of any additional features or software, such as the PowerVM Edition features.

-Depending on the system configuration, the operating system console can be provided by the Hardware Management Console (HMC) virtual TTY, IVM virtual TTY, or from a terminal emulator that is connected to a system port.
+Depending on the system configuration, the OS console can be provided by the Hardware Management Console (HMC) virtual TTY, Integrated Virtualization Manager (IVM) virtual TTY, or from a terminal emulator that is connected to a system port.